ferhathaskaya/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 # Problem 3

-## **Trajectories of a Freely Released Payload Near Earth**
+# Trajectories of a Freely Released Payload Near Earth

-When a payload is released from a rocket near Earth, its motion is governed by gravitational attraction and its initial velocity.
+When a payload is released from a rocket near Earth, its motion is influenced by two key factors:

-The resulting path may be **orbital (elliptical), parabolic, hyperbolic, or reentry** depending on the initial conditions.
+- **Gravitational attraction** from Earth
+- Its **initial velocity** and direction at the moment of release

+Depending on these conditions, the payload can follow different paths:

+- **Orbital (Elliptical)**: bound motion around Earth
+- **Parabolic**: just enough speed to escape Earth’s gravity
+- **Hyperbolic**: exceeds escape speed, escaping rapidly
+- **Reentry**: insufficient speed, falls back to Earth

+---

-##  **1. Theoretical Principles**
+## 📚 1.
+Theoretical Principles

+The motion of the payload is governed by:

-When a payload is released from a moving rocket near Earth, its path is determined by **Newton’s Law of Universal Gravitation** and its **initial velocity vector**.
+- **Newton’s Law of Universal Gravitation**
+- The **initial velocity vector** of the payload at release

+These determine whether the object enters orbit, escapes, or returns to Earth.

 ### Newton’s Law of Gravitation